EDCD/EDDN/docs/Running-this-software.md

   1. `MONITOR_DB` - defines the necessary information for the application to connect to a mysql/mariadb database for storing stats.
   1. `MONITOR_UA` appears to be unused.

+Any of these settings can be overridden by a separate config file that you then pass to the application scripts, e.g.:

+	python Gateway.py --config some/other/configfile.json

+this way you can utilise such a file to override settings for certificate files and database credentials without worrying about the basic setup.
+Think of `src/eddn/conf/Settings` as the defaults.